sammck/tp-hub/README.md

 ```

 Traefik will immediately begin serving requests on ports 80 and 443 on both the local hub-host and on the public
 Internet.
-It will also obtain a lets-encrypt SSL certificate for `traefik.${PARENT_DNS_DOMAIN}`.
+If you chose to publicly expose traefik when you initialized cloudflare, then the traefik dashboard
-However, no proxied services are yet exposed to the Internet, so requests to the public addresses will
+will be accessible at `https://traefik.{PARENT_DNS_DOMAIN}`.
+However, no other proxied services are yet
+exposed to the Internet, so requests to the public addresses will
 always receive `404 page not found` regardless of host name.

 ## Verify basic Traefik functionality